 - (1) Prior to a child being removed from the home, the department or its authorized agent shall determine if, with the provision of appropriate and available early intervention or prevention, including services provided in the home, the child could safely remain at home.
 If at any time it is determined the child's safety and well-being are in danger, the child shall be removed from the home location and placed where he or she is no longer considered to be in danger. - (2) The following outlines the tiered protocol to services that allows the department or its agent to diligently support family continuity prior to placing children in foster care.
-All staff shall use this protocol when considering the services that best meet the needs of the child. - (a) Voluntary Protective Services (VPS).
+All staff shall use this protocol when considering the services that best meet the needs of the child.
+The final decision regarding the service intervention to be pursued shall be made at the Early Service Intervention (ESI) staffing held as required by subsection 65C-30.002(1), F.A.C. - (a) Voluntary Protective Services (VPS).
 In this initial tier, the child will remain at home and the department or contracted service provider shall assist the family where issues of risk exist and where a decision has been made that the authority of the court is not necessary to ensure the safety of the child or the cooperation of the family in complying with the case plan.
 Prior to offering VPS to a family, the Child Protective Investigator (CPI) shall first determine, in consultation with his or her supervisor, whether the child is at high risk.
-If the child is determined to be at high risk, then court ordered services shall be pursued.
-Once VPS is accepted by the family, a case plan shall be negotiated with the parents or legal custodians and signed as set forth in Rule 65C-30.006, F.A.C. - (b) Court Ordered In-Home Services.
+If the child is determined to be at high risk, then court ordered services shall be recommended to ongoing-service staff.
+Once VPS is agreed to at the ESI staffing and has been accepted by the family, a case plan shall be negotiated with the parents or legal custodians and signed as set forth in Rule 65C-30.006, F.A.C.

+(b) Court Ordered In-Home Services.
 Court Ordered In-Home Services occurs when it has been determined that the child can remain in the home while receiving in-home services under the supervision of the court.
-The CPI shall first determine, in consultation with his or her supervisor, whether the level of risk to the child requires court ordered supervision.
-If the child is determined to be at high risk, then court ordered services shall be pursued. - (c) Court Ordered Relative/Non-Relative Placements.
+The CPI shall first determine, in consultation with his or her supervisor, whether the level of risk to the child indicates that court ordered supervision must be recommended based on the factors contained in subsection 65C-30.010(2), F.A.C.
+If the child is determined to be at high risk, then court ordered services shall be recommended to ongoing-service staff at the ESI staffing.
+If the level of risk is determined to not constitute high risk based on the requirements of subsection 65C-30.010(2), F.A.C., then the CPI and his or her supervisor shall determine whether court-ordered or voluntary supervision shall be recommended based on the needs of child and family and identified risks to the child.

+(c) Court Ordered Relative/Non-Relative Placements.
 When a child is removed from his or her parents or legal guardian due to abuse, neglect or abandonment, the department or its authorized agent shall request the names, relationships and addresses of both parents, maternal and paternal relatives, and any non-relatives who are known to the family and who may be appropriate for placement.